ArctosDB/documentation/_documentation/agent.markdown

   * collectionID (and only collectionID) format: 'https://arctos.database.museum/collection/%'
   * url format must be URL, and cannot be a search result
   * phone,work phone,fax,mobile phone must be valid phone numbers
-  * email,notification email ust be email addresses
+  * email,notification email must be email addresses

 # How To